North Kildonan

-North Kildonan is a city ward in northern Winnipeg, and a former municipality in Manitoba, Canada.
-Its population was of 2016 was 44,664.
+North Kildonan is a city ward located in northern Winnipeg, Manitoba, Canada.
+Formerly an independent municipality, North Kildonan was amalgamated into the City of Winnipeg in 1972 as part of the Unicity restructuring.
+As of the 2016 Canadian Census, the ward had a population of 44,664 residents.

 History

 What is now North Kildonan was originally part of the Rural Municipality of Kildonan.
 In 1914, the rural municipality was divided into the Rural Municipalities of West Kildonan and East Kildonan.

-The East Kildonan community at the time, however, was at odds with one another: the southern part was interested in development and was investing heavily towards expanding civic services; the north, on the other hand, was a rural enclave of just 1000 people, with many of its farms dating back to the Selkirk Settler period.
+The East Kildonan community at the time, however, was at odds regarding the area's future: people in the southern part were interested in development, and favoured investing heavily to expand civic services; the north, on the other hand, was a rural enclave of just 1000 people, with many of its farms dating back to the Selkirk Settler period.

 With the north seeking to split off, a petition to the provincial government called for the further division of East Kildonan.
-As result, on 1 January 1925, the northern portion became incorporated as the Rural Municipality of North Kildonan.
+As a result, on 1 January 1925, the northern portion was incorporated as the Rural Municipality of North Kildonan.
 Following the split, North Kildonan was forced to assume nearly $100,000 in debt, which the municipal council assured would not be paid off through borrowing money from banks.
-The debt was finally paid off in 1946.
+The debt was paid off in 1946.

-In 1927/1928, a parcel of 20 acres of land was assembled near present-day Edison Avenue and Henderson Highway, which was subdivided into 21 lots and marketed to Mennonite settlers (mostly chicken farmers and commercial gardeners).
+In 1927 and 1928, a parcel of 20 acres of land was assembled near present-day Edison Avenue and Henderson Highway, which was subdivided into 21 lots and marketed to Mennonite settlers.
+Most of the buyers were chicken farmers and commercial gardeners.

 Following the Second World War, suburban expansion led to development in North Kildonan, bringing new housing, roads, and schools.

 In 1969, North Kildonan had three wards.
 It elected a mayor and four councillors.

-In 1972, North Kildonan was amalgamated with the City of Winnipeg, along with the other Kildonans and several other municipalities, to create the current-day city of Winnipeg.
+In 1972, North Kildonan was amalgamated with the City of Winnipeg, along with the other Kildonans and several other municipalities, bringing Winnipeg to its current size.

 Past reeves

 Geography

 North Kildonan is a ward within Winnipeg represented by a member of Winnipeg City Council.
 Its neighbourhoods include: Rivergrove, Riverbend, Kildonan Drive, Rossmere-A, River East, Springfield North, Springfield South, Valhalla, Kil-Cona Park, and Mcleod Industrial.

-The approximate boundary-lines of the ward are as follows:
+The approximate boundary lines of the ward are as follows: